logossami/front-end-accessibility-adventure/README.md

 The pictures are open source and their links should be visible in the material.
 But, alas, the story is in Finnish, I am sorry for that! :)

-The version here is not without errors, there's at least a couple of them.
-I acknowledge any feedback and suggestions to improve the material!
+I acknowledge any feedback and suggestions to improve the material.